About This Project

 The talent festival has an array of competitive activities to ensure that children of all age groups from children’s homes participate and gain immensely from competing against their peers.
 50 different competitions in arts – including flower arrangement, pot painting, clay modelling, elocution, dance, song etc and athletic and sporting competitions like sprint, high jump, shot put, volley ball, chess etc are conducted to facilitate maximum talent discovery.
 The event is peppered with entertainment, games, workshops and a science exhibition to keep the children busy even while they were not competing.

-- FIve Zonal events in Chennai from July to September followed by a grand finale for the winners in November 2016
+- Two zonal sports events and Five zonal arts events in Chennai from July to October followed by a grand finale for the winners in February

-- In Bengaluru, New Delhi, Pune and Tiruchirapalli a one day arts event is scheduled for July-August 2016
+- In Mumbai and Pune a one day arts event is scheduled for February

-- In Chennai and Bengaluru (tentative) a one day Sports event; In Mumbai a one day sport event is scheduled for January -February 2017
+- In Kolkata a one day arts event is scheduled for February

 Children of classes 3 – 10